mshagirov/pythonlab/_02-lab-env-setup/01-prerequisites.md

 {% tab os-type MacOS %}

----

-*Note that MacOS does come with its own Python interpreter.
-Homebrew allows us to install and manage newer Python versions without interfering with the MacOS' system.*
+*MacOS comes with pre-installed Python interpreter.
+It is recommended to not "mess" with the system Python in MacOS.
+Homebrew allows us to install and manage newer Python versions without interfering with the pre-installed Python.*

----

 #### Install Homebrew and Python